 You probably have the choice of packing lunch or buying one at school.
 Either way, you can now make good decisions.
-There are healthy choices in the cafeteria, if you prefer to buy lunch.
-Read the cafeteria menu the night before so you can see if they are offering foods that you like.
+There are healthy choices in can see if they are offering foods that you like.

 If you decide to bring your own lunch it doesn't have to be PB&J every time, but it cannot be just chocolate cake and potato chips either, can it?
 Including your favorite healthy foods is the way to go.
 If your favorite sandwich is peanut butter and banana, just make it and pack it.
 Maybe you love olives or raw carrots or tuna.
 Go ahead - put them in!